Why Wind Projects Stall: The Business Case for Collaborative Design

 Working with developers and host communities shows a consistent pattern, including:

-1) The uncomfortable truth: great projects can still stall
+1) The uncomfortable truth: even great projects can stall

 What does this mean?

 It doesn’t mean communities are anti-renewables or against progress.
 In fact, most support the energy transition.
-But when people feel excluded from shaping decisions that directly affect their homes, livelihoods, and landscapes, resistance becomes almost inevitable (See ELSA’s video series “Bridging the Gap”).
+But when people feel excluded from shaping decisions that directly affect their homes, livelihoods, and landscapes, resistance becomes almost inevitable (See ELSA’s video series “Bridging the Gap” for a deeper dive in this).

 What looks like “objection” is usually a signal about three fundamentals: